oracle/node-oracledb/doc/api.md

 automatically tuned with the [Oracle Client Configuration](#oraaccess) `oraaccess.xml` file.

 To manually tune the statement cache size, monitor general application load and the [Automatic Workload Repository][62] (AWR) "bytes sent via SQL*Net to client" values.
 The latter statistic should benefit from not shipping statement metadata to node-oracledb.
 Adjust the statement cache size to your satisfaction.

+[SODA](#sodaoverview) internally makes SQL calls, so tuning the statement cache is also beneficial for SODA applications.

 ### <a name="clientresultcache"></a> 31.4 Client Result Cache